Preserving the Past…Ensuring the Future

 An $800,000 commitment to New Orleans City Park gave a big boost to the renovation of Tad Gormley Stadium, a primary location for scores of high school football games each year.

-The bowl works with the National Football Foundation to provide scholarships to local prep football players and is a key partner with the NCAA and its Youth Football Initiative in the city.
-The Sugar Bowl is a sponsor of events in a wide-range of sports including baseball, basketball, golf, lacrosse, sailing, soccer, swimming, tennis, track and field and volleyball.
+The bowl is the title sponsor for all 27 high school state championships overseen by the Louisiana High School Athletic Association (LHSAA) and it provides $60,000 annually in scholarships to local prep football players as part of its partnership with the National Football Foundation.
+The Sugar Bowl is also a sponsor of events in a wide-range of sports including baseball, basketball, golf, lacrosse, sailing, soccer, swimming, tennis, track and field and volleyball.
 It also sponsors the Greater New Orleans Sports Hall of Fame and the Manning Award, which honors the top collegiate quarterback in the nation each year.

-Throughout its history, the Sugar Bowl has paid nearly a quarter of a billion dollars to the schools and conferences which participated in the annual football classic, as well as tens of thousands of dollars (over $150,000 since 2007) to the SEC Postgraduate Scholarship Program.
-The Bowl has also donated hundreds of thousands of dollars to universities in need, including Virginia Tech after its tragic campus shootings in 2007 and the University of Alabama after the devastating tornados in the spring of 2011.
+Throughout its history, the Sugar Bowl has paid nearly a quarter of a billion dollars to the schools and conferences which participated in the annual football classic, as well as tens of thousands of dollars to the SEC Postgraduate Scholarship Program.
+The Bowl has also donated hundreds of thousands of dollars to universities in need, including Virginia Tech after its tragic campus shootings in 2007 and the University of Alabama after the devastating tornadoes in the spring of 2011.

-Whether it’s hosting the biggest college football event in the nation in January, sponsoring a regional tennis championship in April or assisting with the production of a high school football doubleheader in September, the Allstate Sugar Bowl has held fast to its original mission and remains dedicated to “Preserving the Past and Ensuring the Future.”
+Whether it’s hosting the biggest college football event in the nation in January, sponsoring a regional tennis championship in April or coordinating a city-wide swimming championship in October, the Allstate Sugar Bowl has held fast to its original mission and remains dedicated to “Preserving the Past and Ensuring the Future.”